phantasyy/URTServerMod/README.md

  > set sv_colourNames 0

- > set sv_hidecmds 0
+ > set sv_hideChatCmd 0

- *HideCmds have 3 modes -> 0: No mute nothing; 1: Mute all and who send can see msg; 2: Mute all and who send can't see msg.

- The !pm command is allways muted.
+ Every message executed with a ! @ & and / will be hidden.

 ## Installation
-You can download directly the binaries from https://github.com/pedrxd/MinModUrT/releases .
+You can download directly the binaries from https://github.com/phantasyy/UrTServerMod/releases .
 ### Windows
-If you want the **dedicated server** download the file named 'Quake3-UrT-Ded.exe' and replaced it on the UrbanTerror folder, execute it as normal.
+If you want the **dedicated server** download the file named 'Quake3-UrT-Ded.exe' and replaced it in the UrbanTerror folder, execute it as normal.

 For **client version** download 'Quake3-UrT.exe' and replaced it on the UrbanTerror folder, execute it as normal.